-The FC must be obtained within twelve months from the issue of either the Temporary Fire Permit (TFP) or the Fire Safety Certificate (FSC), whichever is first obtained.
+The FC must be obtained within twelve (12) months from the issuance of the Fire Safety Certificate (FSC).

 For new FC applications, owners or occupiers are required to first complete and email the “Information on Fire Certificate” form to SCDF.
 Please click here to download the form.